Article Image

 Market timing models come in many forms and can become complex quickly, but a simple one may do as well: if you inspect the ChartMill Trend Indicator on the weekly charts of SPY,QQQ and IWM you will get an idea on the current market situation.

 Finally, we should say something about the typical sizes of the positions.
-Long term buy and hold systems often build a diversified portfolio, while shorter term position trading systems focus on less stocks (larger positions), but will cut losses and protect profits.
-Out position sizing calculator can help you on deciding the right position size for your strategy.
+Long term buy and hold systems often build a diversified portfolio, while shorter term position trading systems focus on fewer stocks (larger positions), but will cut losses and protect profits.
+Our position sizing calculator can help you on deciding the right position size for your strategy.